YeTianJHU/AlphaLLM/README.md

 # AlphaLLM

 AlphaLLM combines Monte Carlo Tree Search (MCTS) with Large Language Models (LLMs) to establish a self-improving loop for complex reasoning and planning tasks.
-Inspired by AlphaGo, this framework addresses challenges in combining MCTS with LLMs through:

-- **Policy Models**: Guide solution path exploration
-- **Value Models**: Evaluate solution quality
-- **Outcome Reward Models (ORM)**: Assess final solutions
-- **Process Reward Models (PRM)**: Provide intermediate feedback

 ## Setup